pmayd/open-discourse/python/README.md

 ## Folders

 - The `data` folder contains all of the cached data
 - The `src/open_discourse` folder contains all of the python scripts.
-More infornmation on these can be found in the [README in src](./src/README.md)
+More information on these can be found in the [README in src](./src/open_discourse/README.md)

+## Data Processing Pipeline

+The Python component of Open Discourse implements a multi-stage data processing pipeline that:

+1. Downloads raw XML data from the Bundestag
+2. Preprocesses and cleans the data
+3. Extracts structured information (speeches, politicians, factions, etc.)
+4. Processes and transforms the data for analysis
+5. Loads the final data into a database

+### Important Data Conversion Note

+During preprocessing, the `extract_mps_from_mp_base_data.py` script extracts data from XML files and converts it into pandas DataFrames, which are then serialized as PKL (pickle) files.
+This conversion from XML to DataFrame allows for more efficient processing and analysis of the politicians' data throughout the pipeline.

 ## Commands